 How to Adopt a Cat

 We have a terrific selection of cats and kittens just waiting for someone like you!
 You can view our adoptable cats online or at our adoption locations.
 When you find a cat you love, the first step is to fill out our cat adoption application, either online or in person at an adoption location.
 If you aren’t sure which cat is right for you, our adoption specialists love playing matchmaker and would be delighted to help you find a good fit.
 It is a requirement for all people living in the house to meet the animal they are applying to adopt.
 If the cat you are interested in meeting is in foster care, we can arrange for you to meet the cat at the foster home or at an adoption location.
 Our cats are to be kept as strictly indoor cats only.

 When you have chosen your new companion, you will be asked to sign an adoption contract and pay an adoption fee.
 Cat adoption fees range from $0 - $150.
 All of our cats are spayed or neutered, vaccinated and microchipped.
-We also test for FIV and FeLV and treat for fleas and parasites.
-Every cat adopted from AFRP comes with our lifetime promise that for any reason you can no longer care for your cat, he or she can come back to our organization.
+We also treat for fleas and parasites.

 How to Adopt a Dog

 We have a tail waggin’ assortment of adoptable dogs and puppies that would love to meet you!
-Our dogs are primarily housed in foster homes.
-You can view their photos and profiles online, or you can meet six to eight dogs in person from 12pm to 4pm at our AFRP Adoption Center at 160 Fountain Ave in Pacific Grove.
+Our dogs are primarily housed in foster homes, and you can view their photos and profiles online.
 You can also meet adoptable dogs at our offsite adoption days.
 When you find a dog you love, the first step is to fill out a dog adoption application, either online or in person.
 If you aren’t sure which dog is right for you, our adoption specialists love playing matchmaker and would be delighted to help you find a good fit.
 It is a requirement for all people living in the house to meet the animal they are applying to adopt.
 If you currently have a dog in the home it is a requirement for the dogs to have a meet and greet.
 An AFRP staff member will schedule this with you.

 When you have chosen your new companion, we will set up a time for a home safety check, which helps ensure that you are prepared to meet the dog’s needs.
 You will be asked to sign an adoption contract and pay an adoption fee.
-Dog adoption fees range from $150 - $300.
+Dog adoption fees are $300.
 All of our dogs are spayed or neutered, vaccinated, microchipped and treated for fleas and parasites.
-Every dog adopted from AFRP comes with our lifetime promise that for any reason you can no longer care for your dog, he or she can come back to our organization.

 Adopters must be 21 or older with a valid state-issued photo ID